Foreign Language Requirements

 - B.A. with a major in music

-- B.S. with a major in computer science, applied mathematics, or mathematics with computer science option
+- B.S. with a major in applied mathematics

 *Foreign language requirement through MCL 2001: